-Feb 2016, 2017 & 2018 (coming up) I gave service as lead cook at Burgs’ Dhamma Vihara meditation retreat in the Pyrennees.
+Feb 2016, 2017 & 2018 I gave service as lead cook at Burgs’ Dhamma Vihara meditation retreat in the Pyrennees.

 Summer 2015 I was one of four lead cooks on Godfrey Devereux’s Windfire Yoga retreat.
 I cooked for around 30 people a day, using only macrobiotic grains, pulses, sea vegetables and condiments and whatever local, seasonal vegetables, fruit and herbs were available from the extensive Tuscan kitchen garden that day.
 The menu is designed purely to support the yoga practice and encourage a meditative mindset.

 Summer 2014, 2016 & 2017, Kaliyoga, Italy.
 Working with the resident chef to serve supremely healthy, balanced meals to the retreat guests.

 In 2013 I worked as a cook at Soul Kitchen Organic Vegetarian restaurant in Crete.
 This was right up my alley, no meat, no fish, ethically-sourced ingredients and free-reign to experiment with dishes of the day.
 I often cooked sattvic, ayurvedic, yogic dishes, with an Indian influence.
 And my cookies, cakes and desserts were always sugar-free!

 After assisting in the kitchen on a yoga retreat in Fuertaventura in September 2012, I went on to cook in a luxury Ski chalet for five months (breakfast, afternoon tea and four-course evening meal).